blokks/legacy-docs/src/content/custom-themes/pseudo-elements.md

 }
 ```

-Without the `content` property pseudo-elements won’t be rendered.
-To make them visible just set the `content` property of the selector.
+Without the `content` property *pseudo-elements* won’t be rendered.
+To make them visible just set the `content` property.
 Once visible you can change its `color`, add a `background-image`, set font properties, specify dimensions, etc.

-<span class='note'>Pseudo-elements are inline-level elements by default.
+<span class='note'>*Pseudo-elements* are inline-level elements by default.
 Don’t forget to change their `display` to ` block` or `inline-block` if you want to set their dimensions.</span>